amon28/Item-Filter/README.md

+# Item Filter
+Crates that gives you items

-# Player-Head
+# Using phar
-Gets player head when you kill someone.
+Download it at the release tab

+# If you do not use the phar
-# How To Install (recommended to have DevTools)
-●1.Download the plugin.
+How To Install (recommended to have DevTools) ●1.Download the plugin.
 ●2.Go to Pocketmine folder.
 ●3.Open Plugins folder.